noroadsleft/qmk_configurator/docs/deploy-windows.md

 1. Download the latest `nvm-setup.zip` for [nvm-windows] and extract it.
 2. Run the `nvm-setup.exe` therein, and follow the prompts.
-3. Open a Command Prompt window and install the desired version of Node using `nvm install <version>`
+3. Open a Command Prompt window and install the desired version(s) of Node.js using `nvm install <version>`.
+   - QMK Configurator's required version of Node.js will be defined in the `.nvmrc` file in the root directory of the `qmk_configurator` repository.
-4. Configure the desired Node version using `nvm use <version>`
+4. Configure the desired Node version using `nvm use <version>`.
-5. Install yarn using `npm i -g yarn`
+5. Install yarn using `npm i -g yarn`.
+6. [Deploy the QMK Configurator.]

 ----